-Roofing including roof space
+Conservatories/porches

 Repair category 2

-Notes frost, weathering or chemical damage.
+Notes Deterioration to timbers.
+Flat roofing has a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor can provide further advice.
+A reputable roofing contractor will be able to provide further advice.
+Ponding noted to flat roof coverings.
+Weathering to access doors.